smcconn5/Portfolio/README.md

 1. One-Way ANOVA on hand size by position zone to assess if mean hand size by position zone differed.
 For the ANOVA model to meet the residual assumptions, a log transformation of hand size was performed.
 Line positions were the only players with a different mean hand size.
 The remaining positions on the field had statistically similar mean hand sizes.
 2. Linear regression to see which physical factors impacted 40-yard dash times and create a predictive model.
 Evidently, weight was the only effect that impacted 40-yard dash times.
 The model resulted in an R2 of 0.4955 on the training dataset and 0.5677 on the validation data set.
 The predictive equation was time = 3.806874 + weight*(0.003796).

-This is the same project in the SAS section, but updated with more knowledge and modeling techniques due to additional classes.
+This is the same project in the SAS section, but updated with more experience, knowledge, and modeling techniques from additional classes.

 ### NYC Real Estate Sales - Modeling with Category Variables in R
 [This kernel](https://www.kaggle.com/smcconn5/nyc-re-sales-modeling-with-category-variables) examined real estate sales in NYC over a 12-month period from September 2016 to September 2017 and focused on one family dwellings.
 A linear model for sale price was created using sqft, location, and the sqft/location interaction.
 Since location is a categorical variable, the data was re-coded into binary for Manhattan, Bronx, Brooklyn, and Queens.
 R2 of 0.642 on the training dataset and 0.650 on the validation data set.